-Lata is a highly self-motivated, practical and enthusiastic person with more than 20 years of experience in forensic and analytical chemistry, particularly in teaching and research on drugs of abuse and pharmaceutical compounds, analysis of these compounds in different sample types (including spiked drinks related to the drug facilitated sexual assault investigation), and consultancy and project management in analytical and forensic chemistry.
-She is also a Senior Fellow of the Higher Education Academy and a member of the Royal Society of Chemistry.
+Lata has more than 24 years of experience in forensic and analytical chemistry, particularly in teaching and research on drugs of abuse analysis from different sample types (including spiked drinks and drug facilitated sexual assault investigation).
+Lately, she has also been researching on equitable representation and effective participation of diverse social groups in STEM especially race and ethnic minorities in the higher education and workplace settings.
+She is also Senior Fellow of the Higher Education Academy and a member of the Royal Society of Chemistry.

 Follow Lata on Twitter

 View Lata's profile on ResearchGate